Chimera Name Generator - Names for Multi-Headed Mythological Hybrids

 The Chimera in Myth and Literature

 The Chimera of Greek mythology is one of the most precisely described monsters in classical literature.
 Homer gives us the original specification in the *Iliad*: "lion in front, serpent behind, goat in the middle, breathing fire."
-Hesiod adds that she was a daughter of Typhon and Echidna — the primordial monster couple who parented most of the great creatures of Greek myth.
-The Chimera terrorized Lycia until the hero Bellerophon, mounted on the winged horse Pegasus, defeated her by driving a lead-tipped lance into her fire-breathing mouth — the lead melting from her own fire and suffocating her.
-Beyond the specific Greek creature, "chimera" has entered language as a concept: any improbable combination, a hopeless dream, an impossible fantastical hybrid.
+Hesiod adds that she was a daughter of Typhon and Echidna, the primordial monster couple who parented most of the great creatures of Greek myth.
+The Chimera terrorized Lycia until the hero Bellerophon, mounted on Pegasus, killed her by driving a lead-tipped lance into her fire-breathing mouth - the lead melting from her own flame and suffocating her.
+Beyond the specific Greek creature, "chimera" has entered language as a concept: any improbable combination, a hopeless dream, an impossible hybrid.
 In modern biology, a chimera is an organism carrying two distinct sets of DNA.
-In fantasy and science fiction, chimeric creatures — deliberately or accidentally made hybrids — appear as a recurring motif that raises questions about identity, nature, and the ethics of creation.
+In fantasy and science fiction, chimeric creatures - deliberately or accidentally made hybrids - appear as a recurring motif that raises questions about identity, nature, and the ethics of creation.
 For writers, the chimera myth is useful precisely because of the specificity of its original description.
 Unlike vague "monsters," the chimera has a body that means something: the lion is pride and strength, the goat is sacrifice and fertility, the serpent is wisdom and danger.
 A chimera character who understands their own symbolic composition is a character with depth.

 Naming Hybrid and Composite Creatures